antoniofull/thexpatmagazine.com/src/pages/blog/2014-06-23-culture-shock-expats.md

 ## Adjustment phase.

-<span style="line-height: 1.5em;">Well .. chillout, it&#8217;s almost one year!
+<span >Well .. chillout, it&#8217;s almost one year!
 Here you are, &#8220;<strong>counscious</strong>&#8221; of your role in the society, you know what to expect any time.
 Like some unexpected problems to the commute at work, or doing a document or just going to the grocery.
 Is a phase where you are starting to really understand what expat life is, you do not panic now for problems and don&#8217;t yell at people because don&#8217;t understand what they say.
 There is nothing much to do in this phase because it won&#8217;t cause you trouble, but I know many expats started to <strong>travel</strong> more after living this kind of period.
 I also saw many of us, including myself, changing mind and life style after this period.</span>

 ## Mastery Phase.

-<span style="line-height: 1.5em;">Congrats you made it till the end!
+<span >Congrats you made it till the end!
 You reached the mastery phase where young expats come begging advices from you, because you are the master! 🙂</span>

 Or more simply, you are an now an expat, and if you are at this point, congrats to yourself, you made an important step in your life!